 In your manage interface, click on the server you wish to add the firewall to.
 Then click the Network tab for that server.

-The Storm Basic Firewall lets you open up default ports of common services through a simple checkbox interface.
+The Cloud Basic Firewall lets you open up default ports of common services through a simple checkbox interface.
 If you choose this option, make sure that you check the boxes for all the services that you will be using.
 Failing to check a service will prevent you from accessing that service.

 Configuring an Advanced Firewall

 While the Basic firewall is perfect for a server with default configurations, not all servers use default settings.
-For these types of servers, the Storm Advanced firewall gives you complete control over all traffic headed toward your server.
+For these types of servers, the Cloud Advanced firewall gives you complete control over all traffic headed toward your server.
 By default, the advanced firewall denies all incoming traffic, so you have to explicitly open all the ports that your server will need to work correctly.

 Once you have set the firewall for your server to your exacting needs, you can save that configuration to reuse on other servers: